MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/find-your-partner-or-reseller.md

 3. Go to **Settings** \> **Partner relationships**.<br/>![Settings menu](../media/9026f9ea-52b7-4a0c-a14e-daec23048318.png)

 4. If you have a partner, the partner's name and relationship to your organization will be listed here.
 To view partner contact information (phone number and email address), click on the partner name.

+::: moniker range="o365-worldwide"

+Need help with the steps in this topic?
+We’ve got you covered.
+Make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your issue.

+Go to the [Microsoft Stores page](https://go.microsoft.com/fwlink/?LinkID=2041482) and choose your location to schedule an appointment.

+::: moniker-end

 ## More resources